Course Description

 Nancy Y. McGovern

-Nancy Y. McGovern is Associate for Digital Preservation Instruction and Practice at Global Archivist LLC.
+Nancy Y. McGovern is Director for Digital Preservation Instruction and Practice at Global Archivist LLC.
 She is the Director of the Digital Preservation Management (DPM) workshop series that has been …

 Course Evaluations